Field Trips

 Meets GSE S1L1.

 A deposit of $50 is required to secure your field trip.
-The deposit will be applied to the balance due of the field trip.
+The deposit will be applied to the balance due for the field trip.
 You may pay via credit card when completing the online registration or by phone.
 You may also mail a check for the deposit.
 If you need an invoice prior to paying the deposit, call the Nature Center and one will be provided to you.
 All deposits are non-refundable but may be applied to a future program if you cancel your visit.
 The balance will be due on the day of the program.
-For groups of 12 students or less a minimum charge of $100 for the one hour program and $125 for the hour and a half program is required.
+For groups of 12 students or less, a minimum charge of $100 for the one-hour program and $125 for the hour-and-a-half program is required.

 We can host up to 160 students per day.
 We recommend a maximum of 25 per class.
 If you have questions about your group, please call the Education Office.